Snowmobile Trail Grooming

 Job Summary: Operate over snow equipment used to maintain snowmobile trails in Fremont County.

-Duties and Responsibilities: Operators are required to keep written daily equipment, fuel and route logs.
+Operators are required to keep written daily equipment, fuel and route logs.
 Knowledge of internet and internet reporting necessary.

 Duties include, but are not limited to, assisting with snow removal, shop clean up, equipment maintenance, fueling and repairs.